Horizontina

 The city has an average annual temperature of 20.8 °C. Horizontina's human development index is 0.783, considered high by the United Nations Development Programme, ranking 110th in Brazil, 11th in the state of Rio Grande do Sul, and 1st in its micro-region.

 The colonization of the city occurred in 1927, when the first German colonists arrived in the region.
 A year later came more families from other ethnic groups, causing the place to develop.
 The first name of the city council was Belo Horizonte, later becoming Vila Horizonte and Horizonte before settling on the current name, Horizontina, in 1944.
 Before being elevated to a municipality, it was a district in the municipality of Santa Rosa.
 Only in December 1954 was the district emancipated.

 The city is known as the "Cradle of National Automotive Harvesters," due to the construction of the first Brazilian automotive harvester in the city in 1965.
-Today, a unit of US company John Deere is installed in Horizontina, generating about 80% of the city's tax revenue.
+A unit of US company John Deere is installed in Horizontina, generating about 80% of the city's tax revenue.